Nickchapman3773/Uranium-Fever/README.md

 - Conzo for making custom setting patches for multiple mods in the list.
 - DoktorAkcel for allowing the inclusion of his PipBoy 2000 Static Remover Patch that has not been formally uploaded.
 - Wall and Vish for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.
-- Very for simultaneously being the official Uranium Fever mascot and our biggest cheerleader.
-And I guess also for helping me figure out Github ;).